-Note: As of August 20, 2017 we verified via the Truly Ergonomic website that this keyboard is not out of stock and not for sale.
+Note: We verified via the Truly Ergonomic website that this keyboard is not out of stock and not for sale.
 For users looking to repair a broken model or replace an old model, we recommend a keyboard in our Best Ergonomic Keyboards Guide.

 A small keyboard with a big layout

 In general, computer keyboards are way too wide for proper ergonomic mouse placement.
 This fact is reflected in the narrow width of most serious ergonomic designs, including the Goldtouch and Freestyle.
 None, however, has squeezed down the layout with this degree of elegance.
 Much thought, research, and testing went into the Truly Ergonomic layout, and it shows.
 The most important keys are not only easy to reach, they’re also more intelligently placed – and in some cases larger – than those on a standard keyboard.

 In a move reminiscent of the Typematrix, five frequently-used “edge” keys are shifted to the middle of the board.
 These keys are Enter, Backspace, Tab, Delete, and the Windows Logo key (called the “Superkey” here as it does different things on Mac and Linux).
 This center column arrangement makes these important keys easier to find – and easier to press using strong thumbs and forefingers.

 The Shift keys have also been moved to superior spots.
 On the right side, Shift now occupies the space vacated by Enter and the Apostrophe key.
 On the left, Shift replaces Caps Lock, which has been moved to a minor station near the Function row.